 Travel

-Guests have paid VIKING to manage all air flights, ship, and transfers between tour destinations, and to provide travel insurance.
+VIKING manages all air flights, the ship, and transfers between tour destinations, and provides travel insurance.

 NASHVILLE AIR